 Buyouts that exceed the maximum award due to the appraised pre-disaster fair market value will be reviewed on a case-by-case basis and may be considered for an exception.
-Applicants may include their own appraisal to request an exception.
-These requests will be reviewed by the Special Case Panel (SCP), and the extenuating circumstances will be documented and approved on an as needed basis.
+Applicants may include their n appraisal to request an exception.
+These requests will be reviewed by the Special Case Pane the extenuating circumstances will be documented and approved on an as needed basis. l (SCP),

-74 Applicants may review income limits for their household size by reviewing the table of income limits by county, available in the Appendix.
+&lt;sup>74 Applicants may review income limits for their household size by reviewing the table of income limits by county, available in the Appendix.